iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 - Handle offline and timeout

-- Log details for debugging (not for users)
+- Log technical details for debugging (not to the user)

-11. Testing Basics: Unit, UI, and Snapshot Checks
+11. Testing Basics: Unit, UI, and Practical Regression Checks

 12. Release Checklist: Archive, App Store Connect, Review